Nutrition for Runners >> What Should a Runner Eat to Race Well?

 - Care for your muscles

 Every runner can tell you a thing or two about cramped and tense thigh and calf muscles.
 If you start feeling sore, try these natural remedies against sore muscles.
 Additionally, give your muscles some love and use a foam roller.
-You can follow along with Runtastic Fitness Coach Lunden in this foam rolling workout video:
+You can follow along with fitness coach Lunden in this foam rolling workout video:

 So, it’s not all about your training… To stay fit for your next run & improve your pace, also focus on nutrition and recovery.